java2509/Stock_Analysis/README.md

 ### Summary
 ##### What are the advantages or disadvantages of refactoring code?
-- An advantage of refactoring code is that there is better readablity, the code is clean and much easier to comprehend.
-The time to run the code has also reduced by
+- Advantages of refactoring code is that there is better readablity, the code is clean and much easier to comprehend.
+If you working with really big files, you can save a considerable amount of time as the code ran faster.
+-  Disadvantages of refactoring code are there is a lack of understanding of what the code does you risk creating bugs, refactoring is also very time consuming.

 ##### How do these pros and cons apply to refactoring the original VBA script?
+- Pros: The time to run the code has been cut done by almost 300%, this will be espicially true once Steve starts using this workbook to analyze massive amounts of data.
+- Cons: There were some modified code that need debugging and that was time - consuming to debug the code.
+If was a file with 1000s of lines of code it would be very time consuming as well require resources to be expended to debug it.